 All members of the Nomination and Corporate Governance Committee, including its Chairman, are independent Non-Executive Directors.

-Attendance of Directors at the Nomination and Corporate Governance Committee meetings is set out on page 17 of the Company's 2019 Annual Report.
+Attendance of Directors at the Nomination and Corporate Governance Committee meetings is set out in the Directors' Report contained in the Company's 2020 Annual Report.